jireland42/ray-tracing-in-one-weekend/README.md

 ### Build

+NOTE: the project assumes it is in the directory __bequest-interview-question-2__, which is hardcoded in the run script (```/scripts/run.sh```) and the attack scripts to determine the name of the container.
+If this part fails, change "bequest" to the name of the top-level directory of the project.

 There are three main components to the build, the client, the server, and the databases.
 The databases have been containerized for convenience to demo.
 To spin up te databases, navigate to the root folder and run

 	./scripts/start.sh

-This will run the docker-compose file that will spin up the main database, spin up the logging database, create the databases in the respective containers, then the main database will be configured and restart for the CDC to begin.
-The containers are made available at port 7654 for the main database and 8765 for the logging database (both on localhost).
+This will run the docker-compose file that will spin up the main database, spin up the logging database, and configure and restart the main database to enable the CDC to begin.
+The databases in the containers are made available at __port 7654__ for the main database and __port 8765__ for the logging database.

 To run the server, navigate to the server directory in the top-level directory of the project.
 Run